GlebLarkin/Fresnel-diffraction/README.md

 - $c$ is the vector of Chebyshev coefficients,
 - $b$ is the vector with entries $f(s_j)$.

-A matrix does not have any positive certainty or symmetry, so we are going to solve this linear system via [GMRES](https://en.wikipedia.org/wiki/Generalized_minimal_residual_method) iteration algorithm.
+A matrix does not have any positive certainty or symmetry, so we can solve this linear system via [GMRES](https://en.wikipedia.org/wiki/Generalized_minimal_residual_method) iteration algorithm.
 Once the coefficients c are obtained, the integral is approximated by:

 $u(x) ≈ \varphi(a) e^{i ω g(a)} - \varphi(-a) e^{i ω g(-a)}$

+---